fredwu/fredwu.me-v3/src/pages/blog/2016-07-24-i-accidentally-some-machine-learning-my-story-of.md

 The `changset/2` function can be used when a user needs to be updated, whereas the `creation_changeset/2` is to be used only when a user is first created.
 Sure, you can achieve similar result in Rails by using custom validators, but the fact that this practice is enforced by the library and the framework, is encouraging.

 One other thing that I’ve seen in larger Rails apps, is the leaky abstraction of view-level logic, they typically sit in controllers, helpers (which are globally available) or worse, models.
-Phoenix in this case follows what [Hanami](http://hanamirb.org/), [Trailblazer](http://trailblazer.to/) and many other frameworks do: it introduces a “view model” layer.
+Phoenix in this case follows what [Hanami](http://hanamirb.org/), [Trailblazer](http://trailblazer.to/) and many other frameworks do: it introduces a "view model" layer.

 Something along the lines of: